domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 When all else fails--when you hit a mental block--try a Parallax view (i.e., looking at something through an entirely different ideological framework).

 Focus your adult life on remembering what you liked and returning to who you were as a kid.
-As you grow up, you'll forget this (or perhaps actively displace it from the memory out of rebellious rejection and thinking it must be uncool--in fact, arguably it's your most true, real, unfiltered, unique, individualistic, and actually cool self!).
+As you grow up, you'll forget this (or perhaps actively displace it from the memory out of rebellious rejection and thinking it must be uncool--in fact, arguably it's your most true, real, unfiltered, unique, individualistic, and actually cool self).
 Focus your adult life on remembering what you liked as a kid (interests and hobbies).

 No FOMO: Have no Fear of Missing Out, because you have already missed out (e.g., before you were born); you're missing out right now (e.g., while you're alive); and, you'll always miss out (e.g., after you're dead).
 For any given event, there are at least 100 of the same happening elsewhere at the same time.
 At every moment, focus on the here and the now--what feels good, just, and right to you.
 Neither seek nor fear to miss out.